Connecting with Business Colleagues in Thanksgiving

 2. Early warning – build innovative secondary source monitoring as a base for your primary researchers to verify findings through people to develop early warning alerts

 3. CI software – develop software applications to support the monitoring, collection, storage and dissemination of information.
 More refined software is developed all the time such as Link Analysis and Evidence Based Research.
 A supplier to consider which assesses almost all CI software providers is Eastport Analytics.
-You can find some individual CI software providers at SCIP’s website and even more at mine.
+You can find some individual CI software providers at SCIP’s website.

 A final key finding that Jan and Paul Houston uncovered during their research of 20 companies: it’s most important for firms to have a savvy CI manager/director who produces what management wants/needs.
 You need to do CI on your own leadership to keep a pulse on their ever changing needs.